Edinburgh Bonfire Night & History Of Guy Fawkes

 Fawkes was later tortured at the Tower of London until he provided a confession.

-Anyone found alive was hung in the gallows alongside Guy Fawkes.
+Anyone found alive was hung on the gallows alongside Guy Fawkes.

-On 31st January Fawkes was found guilty of treason and sentenced to be hung, drawn and quartered.
-Just before his execution he broke his own neck so he didn’t suffer the barbaric process.
+On 31st January, Fawkes was found guilty of treason and sentenced to be hung, drawn and quartered.
+Just before his execution, he broke his neck so he didn’t suffer the barbaric process.

-Thanksgiving Act 1606, it became law that citizens must pray and give thanks that the king was not killed by the Gunpowder Plot and thus Bonfire Night was born.
+In 1606, the Thanksgiving Act made it law that citizens must pray and give thanks that the king was not killed by the Gunpowder Plot, and thus, Bonfire Night was born.

 Tower of London